modehnal/GNOMETerminalAutomation/article/presentation_article.md

   Hopefully information contained was useful to you.

-  We would love to know how many people will actually attempt to execute GNOME Terminal test suite.
+  We would love to know, how many people will actually attempt to execute GNOME Terminal test suite.

-  If you will follow the setup here and succeed.
-Please consider `Staring` the project on github.
+  If you will follow the setup here and succeed, please consider `Staring` the project on github.
 It will help us in two ways.
 One is to see how many people got this far and second is making this project more visible.

-  If you would fail for any reason.
-Please open an Issue on the github so that I can fix something I might have missed or to help you fix something I did not thought about.
+  If you would fail for any reason, please open an Issue on the github so that I can fix something I might have missed or to help you fix something I did not thought about.

   Thank you for reading.